-This sweetener is added to baked goods, frozen desserts, sugar free gelatins, puddings and beverages.
+This sweetener is added to baked goods, frozen desserts, sugar-free gelatins, puddings, and beverages.
 Acesulfame Potassium has been deemed safe to use in moderation during pregnancy by the FDA.

 Aspartame: (Equal or NutraSweet)

 Aspartame is not effective in heat nor for long periods in liquid form.
 It is often found as an additive to soft drinks, gelatin, desserts, pudding mixes, breakfast cereals, beverages, chewing gum, dairy products, and other foods and drugs.
 According to the Food and Drug Administration(FDA), Aspartame is safe for use during pregnancy and lactation.

 Aspartame should not be used by anyone with PKU (a rare metabolic disorder), rare liver disease, or by pregnant women who have high levels of phenylalanine in their blood.
 Phenylalanine is a component of aspartame, and it may not metabolize correctly in anyone who has these conditions.

-This is non-caloric sweetener that is made from sugar.
-Sucralose has been approved for use in baked goods, baking mixes, non-alcoholic beverages, chewing gum, coffee and tea products, confections and frostings, fats and oils, frozen dairy desserts and mixes, fruit juices, sugar substitutes, sweet sauces, toppings and syrups.
+This is a non-caloric sweetener that is made from sugar.
+Sucralose has been approved for use in baked goods, baking mixes, non-alcoholic beverages, chewing gum, coffee and tea products, confections and frostings, fats and oils, frozen dairy desserts and mixes, fruit juices, sugar substitutes, sweet sauces, toppings, and syrups.
 It can also be used as “table-top sweetener.”

-Saccharin: (Sweet ‘N Low) Although it is not used as much today as in the past, it still appears in many foods, beverages and other substances.
+Although it is not used as much today as in the past, it still appears in many foods, beverages, and other substances.
 The FDA does consider saccharin to be safe to use for the general public.
 Former studies that had linked saccharin to an increased risk of developing bladder cancer have been dismissed by the National Toxicology Program.

 Compiled using information from the following sources:

-U.S. Food and Drug Administration, http://www.fda.gov/
+U.S. Food and Drug Administration, https://www.fda.gov/